ffekirnew/alx-system_engineering-devops/0x02-shell_redirections/README.md

-17-hidethisword displays all words in the file that doesn't contain the pattern "bin" 18-letteronly displays all lines of a file starting with a letter 19-AZ replaces the letters a and c in the input to z and e
+17-hidethisword displays all words in the file that doesn't contain the pattern "bin" 18-letteronly displays all lines of a file starting with a letter 19-AZ replaces the letters a and c in the input to z and e 20-hiago removes c and C from the input